cgbur/pc/README.md

-# `pc` - Terminal Percent Change
+# `pc` - Terminal Percent Change 🚀

-No longer will your coworkers and friends make fun of you when you can't do simple math in your head.
-Now you can do it in your terminal! `pc` is a simple tool that calculates the percent difference between a list of numbers.
-It supports reading from stdin or passing the numbers as arguments.
+Ever been teased for not doing simple math in your head?
+Say no more! `pc` is here to save the day.
+Effortlessly calculate percent differences between numbers directly in your terminal 🧮⚡.
+A lightweight, blazing-fast tool that makes math as simple as typing a command.

-### Features
+### Features 🌟

-- Fashionable output
+- **Fashionable Output:** Make your numbers look good 🎩.
-- Calculates percent change correctly every time
+- **Always Accurate:** Calculates percent change correctly every time 🎯.
-- Blazing fast
+- **Blazing Fast:** Don't wait, get your results instantly 🚀.
-- Written in Zig
+- **Zig-Powered:** Crafted with love using Zig ❤️.

-## Usage
+## Usage 🛠️

-Calculate the percent difference between a sequence of numbers:
+### Basic Calculation:

 ```sh
 ❯ pc 1 2 3 4 5